sharesmallbiz-support/ShareSmallBizWeb/replit.md

 The backend implements a RESTful API structure with routes for authentication, posts, comments, and AI interactions.
 It includes error handling middleware and request logging for debugging and monitoring.

 ## Data Storage Solutions
-PostgreSQL database with Drizzle ORM providing:
+Pure in-memory storage system providing:

-- **Schema Definition**: Type-safe schema definitions in TypeScript with automatic type generation
+- **Type Safety**: Pure TypeScript interfaces with Zod validation schemas
-- **Migration System**: Version-controlled database migrations for schema changes
+- **In-Memory Maps**: Fast, reliable data storage using JavaScript Maps for all entities
-- **Connection Management**: Neon Database serverless PostgreSQL for cloud hosting
+- **Mock Data**: Comprehensive seed data with realistic business profiles and content
 - **Data Models**: Users, posts, comments, likes, AI interactions, and business metrics

-The database schema supports social features like user profiles, business information, posts with different types (discussions, opportunities, marketing), engagement metrics, and AI interaction history.
+The storage system supports all social features including user profiles, business information, posts with different types (discussions, opportunities, marketing), engagement metrics, and AI interaction history.
+All data persists only during the application session and resets on restart, making it ideal for development and demonstrations.

 ## Authentication and Authorization
 Currently implements a simplified authentication system for demonstration purposes: